-815.7 COMPENSATION
+F. COMPENSATION

 The Chief of Police will set the rate of pay for extra-duty Harrisonburg Police Department employees.
 The rate of pay for extra-duty employment will be calculated at approximately one and one half times the base hourly rate, unless negotiated otherwise.
-These rates will be posted via memorandum, a copy of which will be maintained by the Extra Duty Coordinator.

-- (a) When the employer is a private contractor, the rate of pay will be negotiated in advance by the employer and the Chief of Police or designee.
-If officers remain on assignment longer than originally contracted, the employer will compensate each officer a full hour pay for any portion of an hour beyond 15 minutes (unless otherwise negotiated). - (b) Private contractors will submit payment to the officer.
+- a.
+When the employer is a private contractor, the rate of pay will be negotiated in advance by the employer and the Chief of Police or designee. - b.
+Third party vendors will submit payment to the officer.
 A receipt will be given to the officer for services rendered.
-If standard deductions are not withheld, the employer

-- will follow all appropriate Federal and State tax-reporting requirements.
-Employees will report all earned income to the proper entities. - (c) Employers will be required to compensate employees a minimum of three (3) hours, unless otherwise negotiated by the extra duty coordinator.
+If standard deductions are not withheld, the employer will follow all appropriate Federal and State tax-reporting requirements.
+Employees will report all earned income to the proper entities. - c.
+Employers will be required to compensate employees a minimum of three (3) hours, unless otherwise negotiated by the extra duty coordinator.

-815.8 SICK LEAVE, INJURIES, RESTRICTED DUTY
+G. SICK LEAVE, INUJURIES, RESTRICTED DUTY

-815.8.1 SICK LEAVE
+a.
+SICK LEAVE